2018 Diversity, Equity & Inclusion Action Plan

-Earthjustice's comprehensive Diversity, Equity and Inclusion Plan lays out our internal and external organizational goals for 2018.
-The goals reflect the work we believe is essential to do on DEI, both inside and outside the doors of Earthjustice.
+Earthjustice's comprehensive Diversity, Equity and Inclusion Plan lays out our internal and external organizational goals for the year.
+The goals reflected the work we believe is essential to do on DEI, both inside and outside the doors of Earthjustice.

 Inside, we will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
 Outside our doors, we will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.

 The following assessment summarizes what was accomplished in the 2018 DEI plan and assigns a rating to each outcome: “Accomplished” (objective was met); “Ongoing” (substantial work was completed on the objective and additional work is required to operationalize the recommendations as institutional practice); or “Not Met” (insufficient work accomplished to meet the stated objective).

 Attract and hire a diverse and multi-culturally sensitive staff

 Building and retaining a diverse and culturally competent staff is critical to our mission.
 In recent years, Earthjustice increased its focus on making our hiring processes more equitable, motivated in part by well-placed internal feedback.

 Over the past three years, thanks to the efforts of our Human Resources and DEI teams, DEI working group #1 and others across the organization, we have made significant strides by creating guidelines and resources for more equitable hiring practices.
 These include: creating mandatory training for all hiring committee members to address implicit bias; compiling interview questions to assess cultural competency and emotional intelligence; and creating guidelines to ensure diverse hiring committee composition.